-ES4: SOIL CONSERVATION ES4: SOIL CONSERVATION Outcome indicators required Examples of outcome indicators (select at least one or select an alternative based on evidence) Measure Comparison: Compare present value to Required result UN Sustainable Development Goals Impact ES4.1: Maintenance of soil co ndition The organization shall select at least one outcome indicator to measure soil properties (1); AND at least one outcome indicator to measure soil condition (2) 1.
-Soil properties Thickness of layer of soil organic matter Organic matter content (%) Nutrient (N, P) content of soil Soil macro-fauna abundance Soil stability Area and degree of soil compaction (roads and harvest areas) Present value of outcome indicator and at least one previous value A natural reference area OR a relevant standard for soil condition Present soil condition meets or exceeds relevant standard or natural reference area Goal 2: Zero Hunger 2.3.1 Volume of production per labour unit by classes of farming/pastoral/ forestry enterprise size Goal 15: Life on Land 15.1.1 Forest area as a proportion of total land area AND I I I 15.2.1 Progress towards 2.
-Soil condition Extent of land with forest canopy or ground vegetation Percentage of forest cover in undisturbed condition Forest area as a proportion of total land area Proportion of land that is degraded over total land area Percentage of damaged soil Degree of soil compaction in operated areas (roads and harvest areas) Area of drained peatland Incidence of landslides Productivity (forest and agricultural) per unit area Volume of production per labour unit by classes of farming/ pastoral/forestry enterprise size Present value of outcome indicator At least one previous measurement and a natural reference area OR a description, based on best available information of a natural condition Present value on management unit is similar to the reference area or the description; similarity is stable or increasing sustainable forest management 15.3.1 Proportion of land that is degraded over total land area
+Outcome indicators required Examples of outcome indicators (select at least one or select an alternative based on evidence) Measure Comparison: Compare present value to Required result UN Sustainable Development Goals Impact ES4.1: Maintenance of so The organization shall select at least one outcome indicator to measure soil properties (1); AND at least one outcome indicator to measure soil condition (2) 1.
+Soil properties Thickness of layer of soil organic matter Organic matter content (%) Nutrient (N, P) content of soil Soil macro-fauna abundance Soil stability Area and degree of soil compaction (roads and harvest areas) Present value of outcome indicator and at least one previous value A relevant standard for soil condition Present soil condition meets or exceeds relevant standards Goal 2: Zero Hunger 2.3.1 Volume of production per labour unit by classes of farming/pastoral/forestry enterprise size Goal 15: Life on Land 15.1.1 Forest area as a proportion of total land area AND 2.
+Soil condition Extent of land with forest canopy or ground vegetation Percentage of forest cover in undisturbed condition Forest area as a proportion of total land area Proportion of land that is degraded over total land area Percentage of damaged soil Degree of soil compaction in operated areas (roads and harvest areas) Area of drained peatland Incidence of landslides Productivity (forest and agricultural) per unit area Volume of production per labour Present value of outcome indicator At least one previous measurement Condition is stable or improving 15.2.1 Progress towards sustainable forest management 15.3.1 Proportion of land that is degraded over total land area

-ES4: SOIL CONSERVATION Outcome indicators required Examples of outcome indicators (select at least one or select an alternative based on evidence) Measure Comparison: Compare present value to Required result UN Sustainable Development Goals Impact ES4.2: Restoration/enhancem ent of soil condition The organization shall select at least one outcome indicator to measure soil properties (1); AND at least one outcome indicator to measure soil condition (2) 1.
-Soil properties As per impact ES4.1 Present value of outcome indicator and at least one previous value A natural reference area or a relevant standard for soil condition Condition is improving As per impact ES4.1 AND 2.
+ES4: SOIL CONSERVATION Outcome indicators required Examples of outcome indicators (select at least one or select an alternative based on evidence) Measure Comparison: Compare present value to Required result UN Sustainable Development Goals Impact ES4.2: Restoration/enha ncement of soil condition The organization shall select at least one outcome indicator to measure soil properties (1); AND As per impact ES4.1 Present value of outcome indicator and at least one previous value A natural reference area or a relevant standard for soil condition Condition is improving As per impact ES4.1 at least one outcome indicator to measure sol condition (2) 1.
+Soil properties AND 2.
 Soil condition As per impact ES4.1 Present value of outcome indicator At least one previous measurement Condition is improving